Lyquix/tpl_lyquix/README.md

   * Adds fix IE console
   * Sets X-UA-Compatible tag
-  * Loads html5shiv and selectivzr
-  * Adds conditional comments for CSS fixes for IE (only if CSS files exist)
+  * Adds conditional comments for CSS fixes for IE9 (only if CSS files exist)
   * Automatically loads chunked CSS files for IE9
   * Adds classes to body tag that identify browser type and version
   * Adds width attribute to images if missing